EnochPoon/Python-Course/01_intro/README.md

 _____
 ```

-You can also create more variables, some can be based on other variables, as well as re-assign values to variables
+You can also create more variables, some can be based on other variables, as well as re-assign values to variables:
 ```python
 >>> a = 6
 >>> b = a * 2